xuxy09/RawSR/Readme.md

         [[x2](https://drive.google.com/open?id=1hoXGO_4vWRmRFoMIiQ32KwN_12kgNn7j)]
         [[x4](https://drive.google.com/drive/folders/1GB1QdPOQaW9iU-zdDXaTeesfEGvCpPj4?usp=sharing)]]
         [BaiduNetdisk][[x2](https://pan.baidu.com/s/1z972Ic5X3zmMdwkMeOwA2w)]
-        2. Place the downloaded dataset to '/RawSR/Dataset/' with folder name 'TESTING' or modify the 'TESTING_DATA_PATH' of parameters.py  to the corresponding path.
+        2. Place the downloaded dataset to './Dataset/' with folder name 'TESTING' or modify the 'TESTING_DATA_PATH' of parameters.py  to the corresponding path.

     * Real data
         1. If you wish to test real data, you can prepare the raw image yourself, or download some examples from [[Google Drive](https://drive.google.com/drive/folders/1EfRQV0Cvn1JFl1XGG3r3r9iHPvplmB7L?usp=sharing)].
-        2. Place the downloaded dataset or your prepared raw images (like .CR, .RAW, .NEF and etc.) to '/RawSR/Dataset/' with folder name 'REAL' or modify the 'REAL_DATA_PATH' of 'parameters.py' to corresponding path.
+        2. Place the downloaded dataset or your prepared raw images (like .CR, .RAW, .NEF and etc.) to './Dataset/' with folder name 'REAL' or modify the 'REAL_DATA_PATH' of 'parameters.py' to corresponding path.

 * Begin to test
     * Synthetic data
         1. Set 'TRAINING' and 'TESTING' of 'parameters.py' to be False and True respectively.
-        2. Download the pretrained models through [Google Drive] [[x2](https://drive.google.com/drive/folders/1l91w51ou-p_2cVVbUCWDLGRUv_twnWcd?usp=sharing)], [[x4](https://drive.google.com/drive/folders/1ZCp22cjZrKrQEoLC70YGnf8JbOGyw53P?usp=sharing)], and then place it to '/RawSR/' with folder name 'log_dir'.
+        2. Download the pretrained models through [Google Drive] [[x2](https://drive.google.com/drive/folders/1l91w51ou-p_2cVVbUCWDLGRUv_twnWcd?usp=sharing)], [[x4](https://drive.google.com/drive/folders/1ZCp22cjZrKrQEoLC70YGnf8JbOGyw53P?usp=sharing)], and then place it to './log_dir'.

     * Real image
         1. Set 'REAL' of 'parameters.py' to be True.
-        2. Download the pretrained models through [Google Drive] [[x4](https://drive.google.com/drive/folders/1ZCp22cjZrKrQEoLC70YGnf8JbOGyw53P?usp=sharing)], and then place it to '/RawSR/' with folder name 'log_dir'.
+        2. Download the pretrained models through [Google Drive] [[x4](https://drive.google.com/drive/folders/1ZCp22cjZrKrQEoLC70YGnf8JbOGyw53P?usp=sharing)], and then place it to './log_dir'.

-        And then, cd '/RawSR/code' and run the following script for testing:
+        And then, run the following script for testing:
             ```
             python train_and_test.py
             ```